-Honestly, I can’t help talking about Lebanese foods when talking about unique Middle Eastern cuisine.
+Truly, it’s impossible not to mention Lebanese foods when discussing the distinct flavors of Middle Eastern cuisine.
 Some of you might think they are not too famous in the culinary world, but what I am about to show you here shows the opposite.

 From appetizers to desserts, every authentic Lebanese treat will tell you what perfection is.
 Moreover, you can make these delicacies from various veggies, whole grains, yogurt, meat, etc.